heckj/MeshGenerator/Sources/MeshGenerator/MeshGenerator.docc/MeshGenerator.md

 ## Overview

-Vertices, Polygons, and Meshes to support procedurally generating 3D surface meshes to use within SceneKit or RealityKit.
+Vertices, Triangles, Meshes, and supporting geometry concepts and types to support procedurally generating 3D surface meshes to use within SceneKit or RealityKit.

 ## Topics